Ordinary MenSouth Pole '29

 Day 11–28

-Steady gain onto the plateau.
-Pulks lighten, daily mileage climbs to ~22 km.
+Steady gain onto the polar plateau.
+Pulks lighten as food burns down; daily mileage climbs to ~22 km through the Thiel corridor.

 Day 29–48

 High, cold, featureless.
-Mental game.
-Wind chill drops below −50°C.
+Wind chill below −50°C. This is the mental game, and the reason the manifesto exists.

 Day 49–55

-Final degree.
-111 km of altitude and exhaustion.
+The final degree: 111 km of altitude, exhaustion and counting down minutes of latitude.
 Then a hot drink at Amundsen-Scott.

 Risk & Training